United States federal government continuity of operations: Ships

 These vessels were decommissioned in 1970.

 Communication

-The Defense Communication Agency was tasked in 1963 with maintaining an active backup of all communications for any event that could disrupt communications and the management of command and control communications systems as the National Communications System.
-This mission was partially transferred to Defense Information Systems Agency in charge of supporting command, control, communications, and information systems for the military in the 1990s and would support the National Command Authority.
-These functions were later transferred to Joint Forces Command and STRATCOM but the backup contingency systems continue to operate.
+The Defense Communication Agency was tasked in 1963 with maintaining an active backup of all communications for any event that could disrupt communications and the management of command and control communications systems, as the National Communications System.
+This mission was partially transferred to Defense Information Systems Agency, in charge of supporting command, control, communications, and information systems for the military in the 1990s.
+It would support the National Command Authority.
+These functions were later transferred to Joint Forces Command and STRATCOM, but the backup contingency systems continue to operate.
 It is assumed that the various bunkers and airplanes have been equipped with special communication equipment to survive a catastrophe.